roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

         # ...
         return

-Instance :py:obj:`info` in method notification will contain some of the keyword arguments and associated values which were specified at declaration time::
+Instance :obj:`info` in method notification will contain some of the keyword arguments and associated values which were specified at declaration time::